Over the past few years there have been a number of serious domestic oil pollution incidents.

 - call your household insurance company or landlord and make them aware of the leak

-- if there is a strong smell of oil in your home, call us
+- call us if there is a strong smell of oil in your home

 - do not put off taking action or assume the problem will go away

-You are strongly urged to contact your council, who will offer advice on the steps necessary to address the issue.
+You are strongly urged to contact us (or your council), who will offer advice on the steps necessary to address the issue.
 Failure to properly address a significant oil spill could lead to one or more of the following: